Roselle Nava: Recent trends

 In 2009, she was part of the talked-about successful concert entitled "Divas of the 90s", produced by VIVA Entertainment Company.
 Her co-performers were Geneva Cruz, Jessa Zaragoza, and Rachel Alejandro.

 On February 13, 2016, she also had a successful concert with other OPM icons entitled LOVE THROWBACK held in PICC (Philippine International Convention Center).

-On February 4, 2018, Roselle was given a tribute by ASAP as one of the OPM gems in the country.
+On February 4, 2018, Nava was given a tribute by ASAP as one of the OPM gems in the country.
 She sang her signature hits with ABS-CBN's homegrown talents.
 The tribute showed how she started as a prime diva of ABS-CBN and what's her life now.
 Roselle was awarded a plaque of recognition with her contribution to OPM.

-Personal life

-She married Allen Ford Tan on January 18, 2010, at the Manila Cathedral in Manila.
-They have two sons: Rafa and Ram.
-Rafa is currently a contestant on The Voice Kids season 5 as part of Martin Nievera's MarTeam.